-Non-airline revenues represented 59.6% of total operating revenues in fiscal year 2022, up from 53.7% in fiscal year 2021.
+Non-airline revenues represented 70.2% of total operating revenues in fiscal year 2023.
 The main categories of non-airline revenues are rental car revenues, parking revenues, and concessions.
-Revenues from all three categories increased in the fiscal year 2022 due to increased passenger activity.
-The increase in non-airline revenues has contributed to the ability to maintain low terminal rents and landing fees that result in a low CPE.
-This low-cost structure makes FLL attractive to air carriers, especially low-cost carriers.
+Revenues from all three categories increased in the fiscal year 2023 due to increased passenger activity.
+Non-airlines revenues represented 59.5% in 2022.

-Rental car revenues, including customer facility charges ("CFCs") and rental car commissions increased by 17.6% to \$75.6 million in fiscal year 2022 when compared to fiscal year 2021.
-Rental car revenues represented the largest source of non-airline revenues in fiscal year 2022 at 24.1% of total operating revenues.
+Rental car revenues, including customer facility charges ("CFCs") and rental car commissions decreased marginally by \$0.3 million or 0.4% in fiscal year 2023 when compared to fiscal year 2022.
+Rental car revenues represented the largest source of non-airline revenues in fiscal year 2023 at 24.7% of total operating revenues.
 CFCs are fees charged by the on-airport rental car companies and are a per-day charge on a car rental.
 In addition to certain ground rental payments, BCAD receives revenues from automobile rental companies under agreements which guarantee annual minimum payments or, if greater, a percentage of gross revenues from automobile rentals at FLL.
-BCAD negotiated a new rental car agreement effective fiscal year 2020 with 7 rental car companies representing 14 brands operating at the consolidated rental car facility located on airport property.
-This agreement results in three new brands operating at the facility (with one brand exiting), and will enhance revenue through additional CFCs from the new entrants, and revenue and rent enhancements included in the negotiations.

-Parking revenues increased by \$20.3 million or 60.1 % in fiscal year 2022 compared to fiscal year 2021.
-At 17.2% of total operating revenues for fiscal year 2022, the County-owned parking facilities at FLL are some of the largest sources of revenues other than payments by the airlines and rental car revenue.
-Since fiscal year 2008 passengers had increasingly sought alternative transportation to and from the airport, including the use of TNCs and a shift toward less expensive off-site airport parking, though that behavior seems to have shifted post COVID 19 pandemic.
+Parking revenues increased by \$7.2 million or 13.2% in fiscal year 2023.
+At 20.1% of total operating revenues for fiscal year 2023, the County-owned parking facilities at FLL are some of the largest sources of revenues other than payments by the airlines and rental car revenue.
+Since fiscal year 2008 passengers have increasingly sought alternative transportation to and from the airport, including the use of TNCs and a shift toward less expensive offsite airport parking, that that behavior seems to have shifted post the COVID 19 pandemic.
 The parking facilities also compete with several off-airport private parking operators that provide free shuttle service to their customers.

-Concession revenues (excluding rental car commissions) decreased by \$2.1 million or 6.8% in fiscal year 2022 versus 2021.
-Concession revenues, which accounted for 9.3% of non-airline operating revenues in fiscal year 2022, decreased mainly due to the application of the American Rescue Plan Act (ARPA) grant, \$9.3 million, provided by the Federal Aviation Administration to provide rent relief to airport concessions and minimum annual guarantee (MAG) obligations for concessionaires for use after March 11, 2021.
-Within the category of concessions, food and beverage amounted to \$12.2 million (41.6%) of operating revenue, down \$1.5 million (10.9%) from fiscal year 2021.
-Retail including news and gift, specialty retail, and duty free amounted to \$6.1 million (20.8%) of fiscal year 2022 operating revenues down \$3.7 million (37.7%) to the prior fiscal year.
-Excluding the ARPA grant application of \$9.3 million, concession revenue increased \$6.2 million or 19.8% in fiscal year 2022 versus 2021.
+Concession revenues (excluding rental car commissions) increased by \$14.0 million or 47.8% in fiscal year 2023 versus 2022.
+Concession revenues, which accounted for 14.2% of operating revenues in fiscal year 2023, increased mainly due to an increase in operations of food and beverage concessions as a direct result of higher passenger traffic, which also caused some concourse re-openings.
+Within the category of concessions, food and beverage amounted to \$18.5 million (42.6%) of concession revenue, up from \$12.2 million (41.6%) from fiscal year 2022.
 BCAD has a proactive approach to increasing non-airline revenues, which includes the renovation of concession areas and soliciting new concession vendors.
 The revenues paid to BCAD under these concession agreements are usually based on the greater of certain annual minimum guarantees or a percentage of gross revenues received by the concessionaires.